nheidloff/heidloffblog/_posts/2022-10-27-setting-up-openshift-and-applications-in-one-hour.md

 image: /assets/img/iascable-01.png
 ---

-*With IBM TechZone Deployer OpenShift can automatically be set up on multiple clouds including custom applications by using automation via Terraform and Argo CD.*
+*With IBM TechZone Deployer OpenShift can be set up on multiple clouds including custom applications by using automation via Terraform and Argo CD.*

 ## ZechZone Deployer Introduction